Reproduce

 Linux distribution installation (Debian, openSUSE and Fedora)

-The Arm SystemReady Devicetree-aligned firmware must boot at least three unmodified generic UEFI distribution images from an ISO image.
+An Arm SystemReady Devicetree firmware must boot at least three unmodified generic UEFI distribution images from an ISO image.

 This Software Stack currently supports three Linux distributions: Debian Stable, openSUSE Leap and Fedora Server.